Getting to know Google Sheets

 Renaming a new spreadsheet

 - Whenever you need to view or edit your spreadsheet, you can access it again from your Google Drive, where it will be saved automatically.

 The newly created file in your Google Drive

 You may notice that there is no save button.
-This is because Google Docs uses autosave, which automatically and immediately saves your files as you edit them.
+This is because Google Drive uses autosave, which automatically and immediately saves your files as you edit them.